JackofCoffee/JackofCoffee/README.md

-I can code basic batch.
-Not basic, but basic batch.
-Learning basic Javascript.
+I make super basic stuff, and right now I'm working in Javascript.
+Hope to learn Go and Haskell someday, along with other stuff that seems cool.